alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 - You can check the changes you made were successful by logging into the Azure Portal as the AAD admin
     - Open `Azure Active Directory`
     - Click on `Users` under `Manage` and search for the user
-    - Click on the user and then `Edit properties` and confirm your changes propagated to Azure
+    - Click on the user and then `Edit properties` and confirm your changes propagated to Azure AD

 (deleting_users)=